jimlunsford/microstream/README.md

+> Status: On hold.
+This project is an experiment and is not under active development.

 # Microstream

 Microstream is a lightweight self hosted microblog app written in PHP that runs on shared hosting and lets sites follow each other using the Microstream Protocol v1.0.